vdbaan/IssueFinder/README.md

 These will fill the specific selected filter.

+### Edit Screen
+The edit menu comes up when you right click on an issue.
+There are two ways in which the edit menu are used.
+First is when you have a single issue selected.
+It will then show all the values in the edit menu.
+When you have multiple issues selected and open the edit menu it will stay blank and will only change those values that you enter.

+### Summmary
+The summary menu has an overview of all IPs and for each IP it shows:
+- How many open ports there are and which
+- How many services are discovered and which
+- What the highest vulnerability was, how many of those there are and which plugin reported them

 #### Status bar
 ![](https://raw.githubusercontent.com/vdbaan/IssueFinder/master/wiki/images/FX-Status.png)
 The status bar has three regions.
 On the left the application will display general information.
 The other two areas show